moov-io/paygate/client/docs/OriginatorsApi.md

 ## UpdateOriginator

-> Originator UpdateOriginator(ctx, originatorID, xUserID, createOriginator, optional)
+> UpdateOriginator(ctx, originatorID, xUserID, createOriginator, optional)

 Update Originator

 Updates the specified Originator by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.
+Currently updating the birth date or address is unsupported.
+Those updates should be performed in Customers and PayGate does not store that information.

 ### Required Parameters